-With the reality seriously challenging standard models of professional life modern educators and parents become more aware how important it is to facilitate students’ entrepreneurial skills.
+With the reality seriously challenging standard models of professional life there is a growing need for modern educators to become more aware about how important it is to facilitate students’ entrepreneurial skills.
 It is becoming obvious that for our children to succeed in the future we need to provide them now with the tools that will help them confidently manoeuvre in the reality where knowing their strengths and playing to them is one of the most important assets.
-Nowadays, top enterprises focus on Strengths-based Models to become more successful, more productive, and more competitive on the market.
-What does this mean for educators?
+Nowadays, in order to become more successful, more productive, and more competitive on the market, more and more enterprises focus on strengths.
+What does this mean for educators and parents?

 Focusing on Talents

-The main principle of the Strengths-based Model is to look for the right in things and people rather than focusing on the lack and their faults.
-This from the very beginning offers a very welcoming and fresh perspective which stimulates individuals’ self-confidence, encourages them to explore or at least discover their talents.
-The assumption is that each person has talents and skills which when used will make them more productive, effective and creative as they are operating within their specialty.
-Last but not the least, these individuals do what they like most and what they are passionate about, what excites them and what brings them joy.
+The main principle of this Strength-Based Approach is to look for “the right” and what’s already there, rather than focusing on faults or what’s lacking.
+This from the very beginning offers a very welcoming and fresh perspective which stimulates individuals’ self-confidence and encourages them to discover their talents and explore them further.
+The assumption is that each person has natural talents and skills which when used will make them more productive, effective and creative – because they are operating within their specialty.
+These individuals do what they like most and what they are passionate about, what excites them, and what brings them joy.
 This obviously makes their work easy, nice and self-fulfilling.
 The latter is especially important as it helps to associate work with something pleasant, which in turn makes the person even more productive.

 Success Oriented Learning Approach

-The whole movement is essentially success-oriented.
+The whole thing is essentially success-oriented.
 In other words, if you are good at something, why waste time doing anything else in which you will most likely not succeed anyway?
-So it is about getting your strengths together and making the best use of them.
+So it is about putting your strengths together and making the best use of them.
 This way one’s weaknesses become irrelevant.

-The employers who are aware of the benefits of the Strengths-based Model look to organise the workplace accordingly, delegate tasks to the right people, and team their employees according to their talents so that a specific task can be completed by those who really are and feel good about it and, respectively, possess relevant skills to complete it.
+The employers who are aware of the benefits of the Strength-Based Approach look to organise the workplace according to their staff preferences, delegate tasks to the right people, and team up their employees according to their talents – so that a specific task can be completed by those who really are and feel good about it and, respectively, possess relevant skills to complete it.

 Their recruitment process is usually designed in a way that facilitates the selection of those candidates who already feel strong about their assets and are aware of their talents.
 These are the people who have been offered upbringing and education focused around the positives and the unique aspects of their individuality.
 The best example are the children who are brought up in the “can-do” spirit, supported by the Enabling Environments approach that allows them to explore their talents, skills and passions freely.
 Such upbringing ideally would start as early as in Foundation Years to build a solid base for the future, and it would be continued consistently throughout the entire school education.